MrSheep05/Hexgem/README.md

 This project is mine attempt at creating game engine in rust.
 I am making this stuff with help of [Cherno`s tutorials](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT).
 If you want to share your knowledge or opinion on this project feel free to write me upon Discord _nick: mrsh33p_.

-# Hexgem API
+# Hexgem API [Deprecated]

 To start a window you need to implement HexgemApp trait.
 This will ensure that your struct can handle main features of this package.
-HexgemApp so far requires you to implement twwo more traits.
+HexgemApp so far requires you to implement two more traits.

 ## Implementing App trait